-This Easter we’ll be working with young people in the Northfield area to create an augmented reality arts trail around Northfield Library that brings to life the local people campaigning for equal voting rights 100 years ago, and key events – like the burning of the Library!
+We worked with young people in the Northfield area to create an augmented reality arts trail around Northfield Library that brings to life the local people campaigning for equal voting rights 100 years ago, and key events – like the burning of the Library!

-(and burning of carriages at Kings Norton station, the attack at Kings Norton Grammar school, slashing paintings in BMAG – and more!)
+(As well as burning of carriages at Kings Norton station, the attack at Kings Norton Grammar school, slashing paintings in BMAG – and more!)

 100 YEARS ON – AUGMENTED REALITY PROJECT

-Work with professional theatre makers, researchers, artists and digital artists to create an augmented reality trail around Northfield Library that brings to life the local people campaigning for equal voting rights 100 years ago, and key events – like the burning of Northfield Library!
+We worked with professional theatre makers, researchers, artists and digital artists to create an augmented reality trail around Northfield Library that brings to life the local people campaigning for equal voting rights 100 years ago, and key events – like the burning of Northfield Library!